 We started selling internationally early in 2010.
-Investors like international organisations, so that’s why we did it at first.
+Investors like international organizations, so that’s why we did it at first.

-We have the one warehouse with 16,000 square metres in Berlin since 2010.
+We have the one warehouse with 16,000 square meters in Berlin since 2010.
 Then since 2012 we have another warehouse in Leipzig in Germany.
-It’s a former Quelle [large German retailer] logistics centre, actually the biggest logistics centre in Europe, and we have a part of it.
-So in Leipzig we have about 60,000 square metres [650,000 square feet].
+It’s a former Quelle [large German retailer] logistics center, actually the biggest logistics center in Europe, and we have a part of it.
+So in Leipzig we have about 60,000 square meters [650,000 square feet].
 It’s really, really big.

 Why did you decide to start selling clothes in particular?